Best National Parks & Wildlife Destinations in Africa

 Here is our list of the best national parks and places to see wildlife in Africa.

 1. Masi Mara National Reserve, Kenya

-The Masi Mara National Reserve is one of the best destinations to see wildlife in Africa because of the remarkable population of predators located here.
+The Masi Mara National Reserve is one of the best destinations to see wildlife in Kenya and Africa because of the remarkable population of predators located here.

 This reserve is also home to the Great Wildebeest Migration which happens every year and is an incredible sight.
 If you plan a trip during this period you will get to watch the annual pilgrimage of thousands of wildebeest, zebra, and gazelle on their annual migration from the Serengeti.

 If you have a passion for photography or just want to see stunning African animals in their natural habitat then the Maasai Mara will not disappoint.

 Tanzania is a beautiful country and the Serengeti National Park is one of the main highlights.
 This National Park offers a vast pristine landscape dotted with flat-topped acacia and filled with exotic animals.

 The landscape of swaying savannah is spectacular and this is one of the best places to see animals in eastern Africa.
 It is a good idea to start your wildlife safari trip from the Ngorongoro Crater that is famous for the Big five- elephant, buffalo, lion, rhino and leopard.
 It is easy to see them all on a dream safari holiday.

 There are lots of places to visit in Tanzania and the Serengeti National Park really is one of the best.